Automotive Management Services, Inc.

 Taken together this project was a real test for the management, ingenuity and patience of everyone involved.

-The success of the project earned Carden Company a national Associated Builders and Contractors’ Silver Pyramid Award.
+The success of the project earned Carden Company a national Associated Builders and Contractors’ Eagle Award.

 Carden Company has managed a number of rebuilding/remodeling projects for businesses wanting to continue to operate during the construction (see also: Thoroughbred Motors, Stan McNabb Chevrolet, Lebanon Fire Station, Tennessee Society of CPAs, and St. Paul Academy), and those projects always offer special challenges.
 But the Ford of Franklin rebuild had extra teeth.